amareshmaity/Git-And-GitHub-Tutorial/04-Branch.md

 The -u flag sets the upstream for the branch so future pushes can be done simply with git push.

 ### 6. **Merge changes:**
-When the work is complete, merge the branch back into the main branch.
+When the work is complete, merge the branch back into the main branch. **Make sure you have commited changes on your new branch (feature-branch) before switch to previous branch (main)
 * **Check Out the Target Branch:** Ensure you are on the branch that you want to merge changes into (e.g., main):

     ```bash